nalgeon/pokitoki/README.md

 This is a Telegram chat bot built using the ChatGPT (aka GPT-3.5) language model from OpenAI.

+Notable features:

+-   Both one-on-one and group chats.
+-   Direct questions or mentions.
+-   Ask again by retrying or editing the last message.
+-   Follow-up questions.

 ## Personal chats

 The bot acts as your personal assistant: